 - request in writing from Student Accessibility Services notification of a student's need for accommodation.
 (Faculty and staff do not have the right to access disability documentation.)

 - discuss with SAS staff any concerns that an accommodation request interferes with the academic objectives of the course.

 - contact Student Accessibility Services to clarify student requests for accommodation, academic adjustments, and/or auxiliary aids.

 - provide reasonable accommodations, academic adjustments, and/or auxiliary aids in a timely manner.

-- meet with students who have provided written notification of their disability via Disability Services and have made a direct request for accommodation to establish the means of providing accommodations, academic adjustments, and/or auxiliary aids.
+- meet with students who have provided written notification of their disability via Student Accessibility SErvices and have made a direct request for accommodation to establish the means of providing accommodations, academic adjustments, and/or auxiliary aids.